ericndungutse/procure-to-pay-ist-bn/README.md

 4. Database migrations have been applied
 5. The development server is running before testing API endpoints

-For technical documentation and detailed guides, refer to the `/docs` folder.
 For API request examples and testing, use the [Postman API Documentation](https://documenter.getpostman.com/view/50243263/2sB3dHVYGG).
+For technical documentation, see the [Technical Documentation](#technical-documentation) section above.